 notificationDestination shall be set to a URI that the SCEF can target Loss of Connectivity notifications towards.
 The value of this URI shall be based on internal IN-CSE policies.

-monitoringType shall be set to LOSS_OF_CONNECTIVITY
+monitoringType shall be set to LOSS_OF_CONNECTIVITY.

 supportedFeatures shall be set to a string value of "1" indicating support for Loss of Connectivity notifications.